readthedocs/blog/search-improvements.rst

 - `Improved Result Order`_,
 - `Zero Downtime Indexing`_

-Together with this, I am willing to implement more features like following:
+Together with this, I am willing to implement more features like the following:

 - `Search as You Type and Autocomplete`_
 - `Code Search`_